Over the years I’ve tested a variety of different tongue scrapers — copper, steel, plastic; you name it.

-Made of stainless steel, the packaging clearly labelled this as ‘surgical steel’.
+Made of stainless steel, the packaging clearly labeled this as ‘surgical steel’.
 The difference?
-Well truthfully none.
+Well, truthfully none.

 It is not clear what grade of metal is used in Dr. Tung’s scraper to be able to compare.
 We would be inclined to believe it is 316 but not marketed in this way.

 Simple but effective packaging, the tongue cleaner does not come with any travel pouch and of the metal scrapers tested, the edges were slightly more rounded and felt to the touch softer, although the strength of the steel means that it still offered a firm scrape.

 There was certainly flex in the metal but not to the extreme of the others.
 It was the most likely to spring back to its original shape.

 There is no denying that this would stand the test of time well and we have no reservations in suggesting that this will be as good in 12 months as it is the moment it comes out the packaging.
 Perhaps this is why it is the most expensive of all the scrapers tested.

 Why should you listen to us?

 Electric Teeth is an independent website with a mission to simplify dental health.